lucthienphong1120/Hack-Phone-Battery/README.md

 ## Using

-There are 3 files you need to care about:
+There are 4 files you may care about:

 - `info.bat`: Show current actual battery information
 - `start.bat`: Activate virtual battery charging start from 5% to 100%